Safeguarding and Child Protection

 Mrs Tramoni is our Designated Senior Person for safeguarding and is also the child protection officer.
 Mr MacMorran (Deputy Headteacher) and Miss Hughes (Head of Inclusion) are also part of the Safeguarding team and deputise in Mrs Tramoni's absence.

 They can be contaced by telephone on 020 8249 6800

 Complaints or concerns about a member of staff

-Complaints or concerns about a member of staff should be made directly to Mr Prentice.
-Call or email the school and ask to speak to him directly on a safeguarding issue.
+Complaints or concerns about a member of staff should be made directly to Mrs Tramoni.
+Call or email the school and ask to speak to her directly on a safeguarding issue.
 The head will always take professional advice on how to proceed from the person responsible for allegations against a member of staff at the Local Authority.

-Any complaint or concern about the Head should be made directly to the Chairman of Governors.
-You can do this in writing, by email (firstname.lastname@example.org) or call the School Office and ask for a direct number.
+Any complaint or concern about the Head should be made directly to the Co- Chair of Governors: Leslie Blavo and Linda Ward.
+You can do this in writing, by email (firstname.lastname@example.org or email@example.com) or call the School Office and ask for a direct number.

 Keeping healthy and local services